-Fig. 8 shows the influence of deviations to 4 of the parameters, we expected to exhibit the highest possible uncertainty. t0 and te have to be considered as they are the primary raw measured results.
+Fig. 8 shows the influence of deviations to 4 of the parameters, we expected to exhibit the highest possible uncertainty. tvoid and te have to be considered as they are the primary raw measured results.
 The physical dimensions of the channel area and the applied flow volumes are assumed to be measured with high accuracy, thereby, we don’t discuss them further here in detail.
 Also, we skip the discussion on the first algorithm due to its similarity to the second one.
 However, the resulting data of full analysis of all 5 algorithms and 10 parameter sets is shown in the supporting information.
-The diffusion coefficient externally acquired has to be considered here, as for many samples, different numerical values have been published [36,37,38,39,40].
+The diffusion coefficient externally acquired has to be considered here, as for many samples, different numerical values have been published [37,38,39,40,41].
 Also, side conditions like temperature and the temperature-dependent viscosity can influence the effective diffusion coefficient[10], where the latter one is often not known exactly in practice.
 The analysis shows that all procedures but the fourth (where D is not used) scale with D. However, the dependence was significantly stronger for the third procedure, while the volume is completely neglected for the second.
 The same relationships are shown for the input variable te.
 Interestingly, a deviation of the focus position seems only to contribute significantly if the actual position is strongly displaced from its designated position.
-The relation of the deviations of t0 were remarkable.
+The relation of the deviations of tvoid were remarkable.
 While the linear relationship of the calculated volume was obvious, there was almost no impact on wappGeo.
 For the third and fourth procedures, we found a proportional and a nearly inverse proportional relationship.
-As logical consequence a deviation of t0 leads to a divergence of the results in these procedures as it could be seen in the experimental results.
+As logical consequence a deviation of tvoid leads to a divergence of the results in these procedures as it could be seen in the experimental results.
 This consideration lead to a closer consideration of an impact of the void peak time.

-4.3 Convergence of the calibration calculations via the adjustment of t0
+4.3 Convergence of the calibration calculations via the adjustment of tvoid

-Similarly, to the analysis above, t0 was varied for all 5 algorithms and the resulting channel widths.
+Similarly, to the analysis above, tvoid was varied for all 5 algorithms and the resulting channel widths.
 The analysis was conducted for one measurement per triplicate.
-The results, shown in Fig. 9, indicate a convergence of all algorithms for w and V in a range of t0 which is significantly dislocated from the respective measured value.
-This confirms prior observations that the measured void peak might yield wrong results [1,10].
-Similar results could be obtained for the evaluation of the given literature data (Supporting information).
-Consequently, only a much smaller value can be considered as the “true” void peak position by its definition (the time used of passing the channel with the average migration velocity, starting from the focus position).
+The results, shown in Fig. 9, indicate a convergence of all algorithms for w and V for a value of tvoid which is significantly dislocated from the respective measured value.
+We concluded that the position of the intersection point rather designates the position which should represent the actual position of tvoid by its definition (the time used of passing the channel with the average migration velocity, starting from the focus position).This confirms prior observations that the measured void peak might yield wrong results [1,10].

+The results of an analysis for this intersectional tvoid are shown in Fig. 10.
+Besides the balanced results for the single measurements we can also show that the discrepancies of the results between the different crossflows now completely vanish.

 5. Discussion